 Organizational culture also plays an important role in employee retention.
 When employees feel valued and aligned with the culture, they’re more likely to stay rather than look for other opportunities.

 Culture doesn’t happen by accident.
-There are key factors that influence your culture, and savvy HR leaders use this knowledge to influence day-to-day activities, processes, and norms.
+It’s shaped by several key factors, and savvy HR leaders use this knowledge to influence day-to-day activities, processes, and norms.
+Discover six important factors influencing your culture.

 Values and beliefs

-Your company’s core values and beliefs inform decision-making and have a powerful influence on an organization’s culture.
+Your company’s core values and beliefs inform decision-making and powerfully influence your organization’s culture.
 Culture is reinforced by your workforce’s actions and by what leaders, managers, and peers choose to recognize and reward.
 The challenge for HR leaders is to have people practice and reward behaviors that align with company values.

 For example, if a company values going the extra mile, the culture will likely reflect this through performance management processes and by managers who encourage team members to be determined and persistent at work.
 Too much of this value can create problems, however.
 Employees might feel pressured to work extra hours or to be always available, which can ultimately lead to burnout.
 Or they might miss deadlines because “go the extra mile” is prioritized over completing deliverables on time.